 Break the Silence on Violence Against Women

 The Winnipeg Blue Bombers have partnered with the Manitoba government and Status of Women Canada to Break the Silence on Violence against Women.
-This new initiative will feature Winnipeg Blue Bombers players in public service announcements and youth education workshops.
-Over the next three years, players and staff will deliver more than 100 school-based educational workshops for high school students, football teams, coaching staff, and community leaders.
+This initiative is a two-part project featuring a public awareness campaign and youth education program.
+Since 2016, trained Winnipeg Blue Bomber players deliver 20 presentations and 20 workshops per year to high school students, football teams, coaching staff, and community leaders.

 Manitoba Status of Women and Status of Women Canada have provided support for this initiative.